Tag Archives: conservation

 Divers, Fishers and Scientists Map Sharks and Rays to Save Them

 Knowing where different sharks and rays reproduce, feed, hang out, and rest, is important for conservation.
 But it is hard to do – unless everyone joins in.
-Now, a new atlas of these areas is sparking optimism for these threatened fishes.
+Now, thanks to scientific evidence, collaboration with divers and fishers, and the mining of public data, a new atlas of these areas is sparking optimism for the threatened fishes.

 Listen to the Birds to Save Mangroves